 1 – Can foreigners buy property in Mauritius?

 A non-citizen can invest in real estate in Mauritius, with or without a residence permit.
 A foreigner can buy property in Mauritius, either as an individual or thorough a company, a trust, a foundation, an LP or a Société.
-A non-citizen can however only buy property in approved schemes detailed below such as the Property Development Scheme.
+A non-citizen could until July 2022 only buy property in approved schemes detailed below such as the Property Development Scheme but this has all changed, read the latest Budget amendments.
 Buying land in a Smart City for a personal residential property is only available to those already with residence or occupation permits.
 Other than this, land cannot be purchased in Mauritius without special permission.

 2 – How can I Invest in property in Mauritius?